tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 Could not compile "src/gettext_po_parser.yrl" because the application "parsetools" could not be found
 -----------------------------------------------------------------------------------------------------

-this error occurred when compiling project on build host:
+this error occurred when during compilation on build host:

 ```
 $ mix bootleg.build